 Which leads us on to the next thing to do.

-This may be the reason that you’re visiting the islands, but if not and you’re planning your visit during the last few weekends in July, you’ll find the island a lot busier than usual.
+This may be the reason that you’re visiting the town of Stornoway but if not and you’re planning your visit during the last few weekends in July, you’ll find the island a lot, lot busier than usual.

-To coincide with the festival you will find a lot of activities happening in the town such as markets, street performers, competitions and a general buzz of excitement around Stornoway.
+To coincide with the festival you will find lots of activities happening in the town such as markets, street performers, competitions and a general buzz of excitement around Stornoway.

 Hebcelt tickets can sell out far in advance of the festival and considering the population of Stornoway is only around 8000 people, local establishments, hostels and caravan parks (Laxdale Holiday Park is one of the most popular during Hebcelt) which can accommodate visitors, quickly fill up.